Standards for the protection of laying hens

 3 = 'Eggs from caged hens'

-For organic production, you can use the terms sets out in Article 23 of Council Regulation (EC) 834/2007 on organic food production, provided all of the requirements of that legislation are met.
+For organic production, you can use the terms sets out in Article 23 of Council Regulation (EC) 834/2007 (this opens in a new tab) on organic food production, provided all of the requirements of that legislation are met.